The next world record could be swimming around the Golden State.

 Castaic Lake has also produced incredible Dan Kadota 19-pounder in 1989.
 Castaic Lagoon, located below the reservoir's dam produced a 16 pound, 12-ouncer on a fly for Larry Kurosaki in 2009.
 It's safe to say, this lake is one hot fishing spot!
 Castaic Lake is a park owned by Los Angeles and they operate on a strict schedule.
 If the lake gets too busy, they sometimes limit access.
 If you want to catch a world record, this is probably one of the best places to start.
 It's definitely considered by many as the best bass fishing in the Los Angeles area.

-Another notable bass lake to check out is Dixon Lake, which should hold the world record, but because of a technicality, it is a place of California fishing legends now.
+Another notable fishing spot to check out is Dixon Lake, which should hold the world record, but because of a technicality, it is a place of California fishing legends now.
 In the early 2000s, a massive fish, who bass anglers came to call "Dottie" for a black spot on her gill, was caught and released multiple times.

 Three anglers, Mac Weakley, Jed Dickerson and Mike Winn fished relentlessly for this fish for over two years in hopes of breaking the IGFA all-tackle world record.
 It seemed like a reachable goal.
 Dickerson caught the fish first and it weighed an unbelievable 21.7 pounds.
 The fish might have broken the record.
 The only problem was, it took Dickerson and his friends three hours to find a certified scale.
 There is no doubt she had shed some pounds in that time.